mici-que/Find-The-Parity-Outlier/NOTES.md

 - if not one of counters
 - return the counter which is equal to 1

-assuming there is always a parity outlier
+assuming there is always a parity outlier #REFACTOR
 - loop remainder list:
     - if counter for this entry is 0 and other counter is > 1, return integer from original set
     - increment counter for this entry